gileck/youtube-ai-app/app-guildelines/pages-and-routing-guidelines.md

 Our application uses a custom SPA routing system built on top of Next.js.
 The routing system is implemented in the `src/client/router` directory and consists of:

 1. A `RouterProvider` component that manages navigation and renders the current route
-2. Route components defined in `src/client/routes` directory
+2. Route components organized in folders within the `src/client/routes` directory
 3. Route configuration in the `src/client/routes/index.ts` file
 4. Navigation components in the `src/client/components/layout` directory